aaronicsubstances/scalable-ipc/README.md

       1. if current window buffer fills up before receipt of a last_in_window option (e.g. because receiver's buffer size is smaller than that of sender), set *is_window_full* option to true on ack reply.
 Also use *max_window_size* option in ack reply to communicate buffer size for use by sender in the future.
 Current window buffer is emptied into window group buffer if filled up for any reason.

       1.  any processing error of a window or window group should be communicated in ack reply with the *error_code* option indicating kind of processing error.
-Some processing errors are (a) window group option decoding error (b) window group exceeding 65500 max (c) receiving window group with only 1 window in opening state.
+Some processing errors are (a) window group option decoding error (b) window group exceeding 65500 max byte limit (c) receiving window group with only 1 window in opening state.

       1. if a pdu is deemed valid, its window id becomes the minimum window id which will be accepted from remote peers.
 In any case once a window is processed whether successfully or not, its window id will not be accepted again.

       1. a pdu is invalid if its window id or seq_nr is negative.
-It is also invalid if its window id is less than the current minimum, or if its window id exceeds the current minimum by a difference of more than 1000.
+It is also invalid if its window id is less than the current minimum, or if its window id exceeds the current minimum by a difference of more than 100.
 If seq_nr is too large as indicated by current window buffer size, again pdu is invalid.

-      1. The very first window id must be 1000 or less, and the maximum possible value is 9E18.
-After that limit, window ids wrap around to 1000 or less.
+      1. The very first window id must be 100 or less, and the maximum possible value is 9E15 (chosen to be representable exactly as a double precision floating point number).
+After that limit, window ids wrap around to 100 or less.

       1. window id validations apply across pdu op code variations and session state changes.

       1. if at any time an invalid window id is received, but happens to be equal to the last processed window id, *then the same ack which was sent as reply for that window must be sent again, regardless of the state the session is currently in.*

    1. With regards to sending data, protocol presumes the sending of bytes of data and associated attributes - key value pairs.
 Protocol also presumes bytes of data is divided into window groups, and each window group is in turn divided into prospective windows.
-Prospective windows are arrays of pdus.
+A prospective window is an array of pdus which may or may not be received fully at remote peer in 1 window.
 A current window group and a current prospective window exist as the focus of send operation at any given time.

       1. Only 1 send operation can be ongoing at a time across data exchanges and gracious close requests. "fire and forget" sends however can always be made.